WICG/datacue/explainer.md

 ### Mapping to MPEG-DASH in-band emsg events

-The `emsg` data structure is defined in section 5.10.3.3 of the [MPEG-DASH spec](https://www.iso.org/standard/65274.html).
+The `emsg` data structure is defined in section 5.10.3.3 of the [MPEG-DASH spec](https://www.iso.org/standard/79329.html).
-Use of `emsg` within CMAF media is defined in section 7.4.5 of the [MPEG CMAF spec](https://www.iso.org/standard/71975.html) ([public draft](https://mpeg.chiariglione.org/sites/default/files/files/standards/parts/docs/w16186.zip)).
+Use of `emsg` within CMAF media is defined in section 7.4.5 of the [MPEG CMAF spec](https://www.iso.org/standard/79106.html) ([public draft](https://mpeg.chiariglione.org/sites/default/files/files/standards/parts/docs/w16186.zip)).

-> TODO: update reference to include version 1 format

 There are two versions in use, version 0 and 1: